Singer's 12 Ks help Gators beat LSU 4-3 in CWS finals opener - News 12 Now

 AP Photo/Matt Ryerson

-OMAHA, Neb.
-(AP) — Brady Singer struck out a career-high 12 in seven innings, Jonathan India doubled in two runs, and Florida beat LSU 4-3 in Game 1 of the College World Series finals Monday night.

-The Gators (51-19) need a win Tuesday or Wednesday to earn their first national championship in baseball.
+Singer relied on his fastball the first time through LSU’s batting order and cleverly mixed in sliders the rest of the way.

+“I felt like I was landing it a lot more for strikes than I usually do,” he said.
+“The slider did feel good.”

-Singer’s strikeout total was highest by a single pitcher in a CWS finals game.
+His strikeout total was the highest by a single pitcher in a CWS finals game.
 Singer (9-5) limited LSU (52-19) to three singles before Antoine Duplantis homered in the sixth.
-He left after Greg Deichmann doubled leading off the eighth.

-Florida led 3-0 after LSU starter Russell Reynolds (1-2) issued three straight walks in the fourth, with India driving in two runs on a ground-rule double.

-Down 4-2 and with fans clad in purple and gold chanting “L-S-U, L-S-U,” the Tigers threatened in the eighth.
-Josh Smith sent a ball into the right-center gap to drive in a run.

 Singer, who pitched a complete game in an 8-1 win over LSU in March, turned in his second strong performance at the CWS.
 The sophomore struck out nine and allowed one run in seven innings against Louisville last Tuesday.
 Monday marked the eighth straight game that Florida pitchers struck out 11 or more.

-LSU – playing its fourth game in six days and with Eric Walker out with an injury – turned to the seldom-used Reynolds to start.
-The fifth-year senior, wearing a close-cropped Mohawk under his cap and throwing an 85 mph fastball, gave the Tigers three solid innings in his first start since March 2015.
+LSU – playing its fourth game in six days and with Eric Walker out with an injury – turned to the seldom-used Russell Reynolds (1-2) to start.
+The fifth-year senior, wearing a close-cropped Mohawk under his cap and throwing an 85 mph fastball, gave the Tigers three shutout innings in his first start since March 2015.

 He got a groundout to start the fourth but then walked three straight.
-Coach Paul Mainieri called on left-hander Nick Bush, and Reynolds got a nice hand from LSU fans as he went into the dugout.

-Florida took a 3-0 lead when Dalton Guthrie tagged up on Austin Langworthy’s foul out, and two more runs came home when India’s drive to deep center bounced over the fence for a ground-rule double.

-The Tigers pulled within a run in the sixth.
-Antoine Duplantis went deep into the right-field bullpen for his second homer of the season, and first since March 18, and Beau Jordan singled in a run to make it 3-2.
+That’s when Mainieri called on Nick Bush, who gave up Jonathan India’s two-run ground-rule double for a 3-0 lead.

+“If you would have told me before the game we would get three shutout innings from (Reynolds), I would have been pleased,” Mainieri said.
+“I got a little greedy there and tried to get an extra inning out of him.
+I should have started the fourth with Nick.”

 SCORING FIRST HELPS